-By default, QLC+ includes a web interface based on the Mongoose project HTTP server.
+By default, QLC+ includes a native web server to expose on traditional web browsers some of the software features.

 It comes very handy when you need to run QLC+ on a device without a display (headless system) either to work standalone or for remote controlling.

 The web interface is not enabled by default but can be easily activated by running QLC+ with "-w" or "--web" option.
-Please refer to the command line paramters page of this documentation to learn how to do it.
+Please refer to the command line parameters page of this documentation to learn how to do it.

 The web interface can be accessed from any modern web browser running on any device, such as a computer, a tablet or a smartphone.
-Your browser need to support the web sockets technology to communicate with QLC+.

-It is recommended to use Google Chrome.
+Your browser needs to support the web sockets technology to communicate with QLC+, and it is recommended to use Google Chrome.